Jose-Gustavo-Hennessy/StockAnalizer/README.md

 SUMMARY:
-In summary, The Application uses Historical data to search for known patterns that descibe the behavior of the buyers and sellers in the market and what it indicates.
+In summary, The Application uses Historical data to search for known patterns that descibe the behavior of the buyers and sellers in the market and what it indicates. short summary of what each pattern means bellow.
+(Drop down selection does not yet work, specific ticker needs to be inserted).

 PATTERS:

 DOJI CANDLE STICK PATTERN:
 a Doji Pattern is when the open and close price are the same (within 5% for this project).